Egg Bonda Recipe | Egg Bajji | Egg Pakora

-1. Add besan, ajwain (vaamu), salt, red chilli powder, masala powder, rice flour (or corn flour) and turmeric.
+1. To a wide shallow bowl, add besan, ajwain, salt, red chili powder, masala powder, rice flour (or corn flour) and turmeric.

 2. Mix everything well.

-6. The consistency of the batter should not be very thin or very thick.
+5. The consistency of the batter should not be very thin or very thick.
 If the consistency is very thick, it will not coat the egg.
-If very thin, then it will drip.
+If very thin, then it will drip a lot.
+Taste test and adjust the salt and spice.

-9. Make sure the egg is coated well with batter.
-With the help of a steel table spoon lift it from the batter.
+8. Make sure the egg is coated well with batter.
+With the help of a spoon lift it from the batter.

-11. After few minutes, flip it to the other side and fry until golden on both sides.
+10. After few minutes, turn them the other side and fry until golden on both sides.

-14. Top the egg bonda or bajjis with onions mixture.
+14. Top the egg bonda or bajjis with onions mixture and sprinkle little chaat masala.
 Egg bonda or bajji is ready.

 Related Recipes